RIKEN-RCCS/lens3/doc/design.md

 ## Bucket policy

-Public r/w policy is given to a bucket by Lens3-UI.
-Lens3-UI invokes the mc command, one of the following.
+Public r/w policy is given to a bucket by Lens3.
+Lens3 invokes the mc command, one of the following.

 ```
+mc policy set public alias/bucket
 mc policy set upload alias/bucket
 mc policy set download alias/bucket
-mc policy set public alias/bucket
+mc policy set none alias/bucket
 ```

+Accesses to deleted buckets in Lens3 are refused at Mux, but they remain accessbile in MinIO, which have access policy "none" and are accessible using access-keys.

 ### Redis Database Operations